antvis/G6/docs/manual/middle/elements/nodes/ellipse.en.md

 const data = {
   nodes: [{
 	  id: 'node0',
-    shape: 'ellipse', // The tyep of the node
+    type: 'ellipse', // The tyep of the node
     //... // Other configurations
   },
     //... // Other nodes